Oil up on traders' hope investment cuts limit supply

 The lift in prices come after OPEC's Secretary General and the International Energy Agency's chief economist both said they expected prices - hovering at April 2009 lows - to rebound later this year.

-Total SA joined a raft of international oil companies, including BP Plc and ConocoPhillips, in slashing budgets in light of the recent plunge in prices.
+Total SA (TOTF.PA) joined a raft of international oil companies, including BP Plc (BP.L) and ConocoPhillips (COP.N), in slashing budgets in light of the recent plunge in prices.
 The French oil major said it would cut spending on U.S. shale production, among other regions, raising hopes there would be a reduction in the oversupply of oil from the United States.

 The cut is "headline-grabbing," analyst Matt Smith of Schneider Electric said, but it will be months before an actual reduction will manifest itself.